BlaqueDevs/se-assignment-day-4-software-project-management-crispusomollo/answers.md

 Facilitates Budget Control:
 Many tasks are directly linked to costs (e.g., labor, equipment, etc.).
 By having a schedule in place, project managers can track when specific tasks are expected to start and finish, which helps in better managing costs and avoiding budget overruns.

+#### How Gantt Charts Assist in Developing a Project Schedule
+A Gantt chart is a type of bar chart used in project management to represent the timeline of a project, showing the start and end dates of tasks along with their dependencies.
+It is a powerful tool to assist in the development and management of a project schedule.
+Here’s how Gantt charts help:

+Visual Representation of the Schedule:
+Gantt charts provide a clear, visual representation of the entire project timeline.
+Each task is displayed as a bar, with the length of the bar corresponding to the task’s duration.
+This visual format makes it easy to understand the sequence and timeline of project activities.

+Task Breakdown and Sequencing:
+Gantt charts break down large projects into smaller tasks, clearly showing the dependencies between tasks (i.e., which tasks need to be completed before others can start).
+This helps project managers see the workflow and ensure that tasks are carried out in the correct order.

+Tracking Progress:
+Gantt charts allow project managers to track the progress of each task in real-time.
+By shading or marking completed tasks, the chart provides an easy way to see which activities are on track and which ones may be delayed.

+Critical Path Visualization:
+Gantt charts help identify the critical path—the series of tasks that determine the project’s overall duration.
+By highlighting these tasks, project managers can focus attention on the most important activities to ensure that the project stays on schedule.

+Resource Allocation and Constraints:
+Some Gantt charts allow resource management features, which show which resources (e.g., personnel, equipment) are allocated to each task.
+This feature helps ensure that resources are available when needed and prevents overallocation or conflicts.

+Milestones and Deliverables:
+Gantt charts often include milestones or key deliverables as part of the timeline.
+These milestones mark significant achievements or points in the project, such as the completion of a phase or delivery to the client.

+Adjustments and Revisions:
+If tasks are delayed or if there are changes to the project schedule, Gantt charts make it easy to adjust the timeline.
+Tasks can be rescheduled by simply dragging the task bars on the chart, and dependencies can be updated accordingly.

+Stakeholder Communication:
+Gantt charts are an excellent tool for communicating the project schedule to stakeholders.
+They provide a simple, intuitive way to share the project’s timeline and progress, making it easier for everyone involved to understand the project’s status.

+Improved Accountability:
+By clearly outlining who is responsible for each task and its timeline, Gantt charts help ensure that each team member knows what is expected of them.
+This fosters accountability and helps keep the project on track.

 ### 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?